mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 # https://www.linkedin.com/in/raghu-m-3877793b6/recent-activity/all/
 Use above linkedin id for AWS sceanrio based questions Below services must have clear understanding check KR NEtwork video
-1: EC2  - run apps   2: S3 -sore file    3: IAM - manage access   4: RDS  - databases    5: LAMBDA - run code without server   6: cloudwatch  -Monitor     7: VPC - Network setup
+1: EC2  - run apps   2: S3 -sore file    3: IAM - manage access   4: RDS  - databases    5: LAMBDA - run code without server   6: cloudwatch  -Monitor     7: VPC - Network setup   7>> scp

 ## have to prepare for below topics asked in sutherland
 1 > what is metrics logs and all